oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/simple_search.md

 API simple search
 ====================

-REST and SOAP APIs allow to search by all text fields in all entities.
+REST API allow to search by all text fields in all entities.

 Parameters for APIs requests: